PhilT/machines/README.markdown

 Limitations
 ---------------------------------------
 * Only one user per machine.
-SSH logs in as that user and there is currently no way to change it.
-Multiple users is not something we currently need and has therefore been made a low priority.
+Servers use www (by default) for nginx/apache, passenger and deployments.
+  It's common practice to have separate users for these roles.
+This will be added in a future release.
 * The system has been designed to allow a certain flexibility in the configuration although some things may not yet be totally configurable it should be possible to add or modify a relevant package.
 For example, app settings allow different servers to have different apps setup on them.
-This however has not yet been exercised.
+This however has not yet been tested.
+* We are currently focused on Ruby 1.9.2, Rails 3 and Passenger 3 deployments as our projects have all been upgraded.
+If there is significant interest we may look at supported 1.8.7 and Rails 2.

 Warnings
 ---------------------------------------